vvscode/docs/README.md

-# Public documentation sources for Sinch APIs on readme.io
+# Public documentation sources for Sinch

 This repository holds the sources for the documentation hosted on [readme.io](http://sinch.readme.io).

 ## Content files

 All contents are stored in `.md` files under the `docs` directory.
-Each subdirectory represents a category slug, and subsequent subdirectories mimin the page hierarchy in Readme.
+Each subdirectory represents a category slug, and subsequent subdirectories mimic the page hierarchy in Readme.

 ## `sync.js` CLI